calogica/calogica.com/_posts/2018-05-10-confidence-intervals-sql.md

 ---
 title:  "Confidence Intervals in SQL, when no real mathematicians are looking"
 date:   2018-05-09 10:00AM
+excerpt: "How to calculate approximations of confidence intervals for proportions & probabilities in SQL"
 categories: [sql]
 ---
 ## Our business issue